 Finally, every tribe needs an anchor — an individual or core group that convenes the tribe on a regular basis and tends to its overall growth and survival.
 This takes commitment.
 It may mean opening your home on a regular basis, or making the phone calls that get everyone excited about an annual ski retreat.

 Like families, tribes have a way of shaping their members: Individuals feel more confident, secure, loved and stable.
 In fact, the blessings that come from “families of choice” may reshape your view of your “family of origin,” changing how you communicate with your parents or broadening your perspective on your own children’s lives.

 “Families of choice and families of origin don’t need to be mutually exclusive,” Watters says, noting that his own friends and family now mix at an annual dinner on Thanksgiving.
 “The love and support we get from one does not take away from the love and support we get from another.”

 Interested in solidifying your own tribe?
 Consider the following guidelines, adapted from Ethan Watters’s “Five Ways to Build and Maintain an Urban Tribe” at www.urbantribes.net:

 CREATE A WEEKLY OR MONTHLY RITUAL.
 Seeing each other consistently is the way personal communities form.
-Some tribes meet to watch The Sopranos, some meet as a book group.
+Some tribes meet to watch a popular t.v. series, some meet as a book group.
 Others connect every Tuesday night for dinner at the same restaurant.
 It’s the simple act of repeatedly getting together as a group that forms the bonds that keep everyone close.